yamachig/Lawtext/README.md

     ```

 - You can compile a Lawtext to a standard law XML.
 It means Lawtext is compatible with e-LAWS and any system utilizing standard law XML.
 Moreover, reversely, a standard law XML, can be converted to a Lawtext.
 Therefore, you can obtain the Lawtext of any existing law available online.
 You can store and share law documents in both forms of Lawtext or standard law XML as you like.
 - Lawtext works effectively with existing source code management tools.
-As an example, [the Lawtext syntax highlighter for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=yamachi.lawtext) is available.
+For example, [the Lawtext syntax highlighter for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=yamachi.lawtext) is available.

   [![vscode-screenshot1](https://github.com/yamachig/Lawtext/wiki/images/vscode-screenshot1.png)](https://github.com/yamachig/Lawtext/wiki/images/vscode-screenshot1.png)

-- You can display Lawtext appropriately in online source code repository such as GitHub ([example](https://github.com/yamachig/Lawtext-sample-Administrative-Procedure-Act/commit/8832079d99549b1c605e92bfd3774e79b10e58ed?diff=split)).
+- You can display Lawtext appropriately in an online source code repository such as GitHub ([example](https://github.com/yamachig/Lawtext-sample-Administrative-Procedure-Act/commit/8832079d99549b1c605e92bfd3774e79b10e58ed?diff=split)).

 ### Lawtext-app

-Along with the Lawtext format, I also provide a utility tool "Lawtext-app" ([working example](https://yamachig.github.io/lawtext-app/)), which utilizes Lawtext, standard law XML and e-LAWS API.
+Along with the Lawtext format, I also provide a utility tool, "Lawtext-app" ([working example](https://yamachig.github.io/lawtext-app/)), which utilizes Lawtext, standard law XML, and e-LAWS API.

 [![app-screenshot2](https://github.com/yamachig/Lawtext/wiki/images/app-screenshot2.png)](https://github.com/yamachig/Lawtext/wiki/images/app-screenshot2.png)